When will Apple release a new Mac mini in the UK? And what new features and design changes can we expect from the updated Mac mini in 2016?

 When will the next Mac mini come out?

 Apple last updated the Mac mini on 16 October 2014 after a two-year wait: the previous model came out on 23 October 2012.
 Mac mini fans are now waiting for the next iteration of the smallest and cheapest Mac.
 We're hopeful that it may come out this year, and recent history points to an update in autumn 2016.
+If Apple decide to refrain from updating the line in October 2016 (more specifically on 27 October - see below), it could also make an appearance in March 2017 - and if by then we still don't have a refresh, it would be safe to assume that Apple has killed off the entire product line.

 (Of course, it isn't always that simple.
 Apple used to update the mini more frequently; before 2012 there were new models in 2009 (twice!), 2010 and 2011, and the more optimistic among Macworld's staff had expected Apple to announce a new Mac mini in the autumn of 2015, possibly alongside the new iMac with 4K Retina display, or at the same time as the El Capitan launch.
 But those opportunities have been and gone.)